surma/surma.dev/content/things/c-to-webassembly.md

   add.o
 ```

-The output is 262 bytes WebAssembly module.
+The output is a 262 bytes WebAssembly module.

 ### Running it